Share-Term/share-term.me/pages/about.md

 The *Share Term* projects are [open source on GitHub](https://github.com/Share-Term), excepting the Bloggify core which is still closed source.

  - [Share-Term.me content](https://github.com/Share-Term/share-term.me) – a repository that contains the content of this website.
-If you find a typo or anything to improve the content on this site, please submit there the changes.
+If you find a typo or anything to improve the content on this site, please submit the changes there.
  - [Share-Term Bloggify Plugin](https://github.com/Share-Term/server) – this is a Bloggify plugin which powers the server side of the Share Term.
  - [Mini Theme](https://github.com/Bloggify/mini-theme) – the Bloggify theme that is used on this website.
- - [Share Term Client](https://github.com/Share-Term/share-term) – the *Share Term* client wrote in NodeJS.
+ - [Share Term Client](https://github.com/Share-Term/share-term) – the *Share Term* client written in NodeJS.

 ---